-Importing DXF, DWF, and DWT files is similar to opening a standard drawing file.
+Importing DXF files, two-dimensional DWF files, and DWT files is similar to opening a standard drawing file.

 To import a DXF, DWF, or DWT file

 - 1 Use one of the following methods:

 - Choose File > Open.

 - On the Standard toolbar, click the Open tool ().

 - Type open and then press Enter.

 - 2 Choose the folder that contains the drawing.

 - 3 In Files of Type, choose the type of drawing you want to import.

 - 4 Choose the file you want to open.

 - 5 Click Open.